InsureMO/rainbow-d9/d9-n3/README.md

 ## Name Mapping

-Translation: The names of certain attributes in actual configurations may start with a `$`, or they may be abbreviated or use shorthand forms.
+The names of certain attributes in actual configurations may start with a `$`, or they may be abbreviated or use shorthand forms.
 These names can be confusing to read when configuring in Markdown.
 Therefore, `d9-n3` provides a mechanism for attribute name mapping, which consists of the following parts: